rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 ## All the Pattern Syntax

-We've seen some examples of different kinds of patterns throughout the book.
+We’ve seen some examples of different kinds of patterns throughout the book.
 This section lists all the syntax valid in patterns and why you might want to use each of them.